k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 variability in catch (\autoref{fig:case-study-violin}).
 However, managing the stock with more precaution comes at the cost of less short-term catch.
-These results were true regardless if natural mortality was correctly captured within the management strategy or not.
+These results were true regardless if natural mortality was correctly captured within the management strategy (within the estimation model) or not.

 Within the same management strategy, scenarios with higher spikes of natural mortality that were unaccounted for had slightly lower average catch, slightly